Darbara Singh (murderer): Arrest

 By September 2004, panic had spread among the local residents.
 In the preceding 4 months, 14 children had been kidnapped with no ransom demands, and 10 of them were still missing.
 The chopped arm of a child was found near Variana, and the partly decomposed body of a 10-year-old girl was found in Chaheru.
-The police were looking for "a middle-aged cycle borne suspect, who is probably mentally challenged".
+The police were looking for a middle-aged bicyclist who was likely mentally challenged.

 A Special Investigation Team (SIT) analyzed the killer's modus operandi and prepared his sketch based on information gathered from different sources.
 On the morning of 29 October 2004, the police received information about a bicyclist, who resembled the sketch and was seen with a bag of toffees.
 SHO Pritam Singh was despatched to nab the person, who turned out to be Darbara Singh.
 When the police party intercepted him near Bastian, Singh threw away his bicycle and tried to run away.
-The police apprehended them and questioned him, following which he confessed his crimes.
+The police apprehended and questioned him, following which he confessed his crimes.

 According to the police, Darbara confessed to having targeted 23 children, out of whom he killed 17.
 However, the police suspect that the actual number of victims could be more.
-Their suspicion was based on similar abductions in Kapurthala district and recovery of two more mutilated bodies of babies in jungles of Jallupur Khera village of Amritsar district.
+Their suspicion was based on similar abductions in Kapurthala district and the recovery of two more mutilated bodies of babies in the jungles of Jallupur Khera village of Amritsar district.

 Nishu, who had escaped from his clutches on 22 October, identified him from his pictures in newspapers.
 Ilaqa Magistrate K.K.
 Kareer remanded him in 10 days' police custody.
 After his medical examination and court appearance, Darbara Singh led the police to a place near Kadianwali village.
-There, the police found bodies of two victims, Khursheed and Ronku, who had been killed on 25 October.
+There, the police found the bodies of two victims, Khursheed and Ronku, who had been killed on 25 October.

 After his arrest, Darbara Singh showed no remorse, even when he was taken to the sites where he had dumped the dead bodies.
-He told the police that he could have killed more children, if he had not been arrested "so soon".
+He told the police that he could have killed more children if he had not been arrested "so soon".
 He said that he had no remorse for killing the children of migrant labourers, as they were instrumental in sending him to jail.
 He also added that he targeted a Punjabi girl by mistake, and had to kill her because "she could have created problems" for him; he said that he was "a bit shaken" by this.
 He contradicted himself, by first saying, "I still think whatever I did was right and it was the demand of the time", but then adding "I think what was done by me was wrong and I promise that I would never do it again."